personium/website/src/getting-started/setup-sample-apps.md

 * [HomeApp](https://github.com/personium/app-cc-home)

-All apps introduced below can be authenticated and activated from the home app.
+All apps introduced below can be authenticated and launched from the home app.

 ## My Board